the-other-mariana/parallel-computing-cuda/09282021/README.md

 # Notes

-- A kernel config in the form of a matrix block is appropiate when out data has the same form of a matrix.
-It is appropiate because with the same way that we identify the threads laucnhed through the kernel, that same index that allows us to identify threads is used also to identify the data we want to process.
+- A kernel config in the form of a matrix block is appropiate when our data has the same form of a matrix.
+It is appropiate because with the same way that we identify the threads launched through the kernel, that same index that allows us to identify threads is used also to identify the data we want to process.
 Therefore, it is doubly convenient: threads in the same form that our data.

 - When we work with big matrices, we cannot use just one block, because it can only be 32 x 32.
 We need to use various blocks: with which configs?
 Through which axes?